 Tibetan Spaniel Health

 The Tibetan Spaniel lifespan is 12 to 15 years, and they are a relatively healthy breed.
 Still, they may be susceptible to a few genetic problems, some of which, especially the orthopedic conditions, are not uncommon in small breeds.
 But well-informed pup parents can ensure their pup lives the healthiest life possible.

-- Medial Patella Luxation (MPL): Simply put, this is when the kneecap slides in and out of its groove.
+- Patellar Luxation: Simply put, this is when the kneecap slides in and out of its groove.
 If it’s mild, it may not create much trouble for your pup and can be treated with pain medication and weight management.
-But the more severe the issue becomes, it can cause limping or pretty serious pain.
+But more severe cases can cause limping or serious pain.
 In that case, surgery can correct the problem.

-- Portosystemic Shunt (liver shunt): This is an abnormal connection between the large vein that brings blood into the liver and other veins thereby allowing blood to bypass the liver.
-A portosystemic shunt is a birth defect, and all Tibetan Spaniel puppies should be checked for this condition.
-Treatment options include special diets, medications and, for the most seriously ill dogs, intravenous fluid.
+- Portosystemic Shunt (Liver Shunt): This is an abnormal connection between the large vein that brings blood into the liver and other veins, thereby allowing blood to bypass the liver.
+Treatment options include special diets, medications and, in severe cases, surgery.